This article helps you:

 -

 Outcome event has at least 50 unique actions per day: Ensure that the outcome event has at least 50 (ideally 100) unique user actions every day.
-If the conversion numbers are below this threshold the model will not detect signals and it will recommend the same content for all users.
+If the conversion numbers are below this threshold the model doesn't detect signals and it recommends the same content for all users.

 -

-Ensure user cohort to be targeted for Audiences between 1K and 10M users: If the user population is under 1K they cannot utilize Audiences at a 1:1 level, if it's above we will have to filter the cohort.
+Ensure the targeted user cohort for Audiences has between 1K and 10M users: If the user population is under 1K they can't use Audiences at a 1:1 level.
+If the population is greater than 10M users, Amplitude filters the cohort.

 -

-Use a large enough dataset: The more data you have, the more accurate your recommendations will be.
-Amplitude Audiences requires a minimum of 10,000 events per user to build a prediction.
+Use a large enough dataset: The more data you have, the more accurate your recommendations is.
+Amplitude requires a minimum of 10,000 events per user to build a prediction.

 -

-Relevant events in Amplitude related to desired outcome: Cross reference the desired outcome and confirm the appropriate events are already being sent into Amplitude.
+Relevant events in Amplitude related to desired outcome: Cross reference the desired outcome and confirm the appropriate events are already instrumented.
 These are typically

 Purchase